 - Stay off the lawn!

-Your lawn and landscape is an investment.
-We work year round with our customers to protect their investments.
-Whether preventing and treating disease and invasive pests or nurturing with fertilization and aeration we want your lawn to look the best it can!
+Your lawn and landscape are an investment.
+We work year-round with our customers to protect their investments.
+Whether preventing and treating disease and invasive pests or nurturing with lawn fertilization and aeration we want your lawn to look the best it can!

 A little water and care will go a long way when dealing with drought in lawns.
 At Lawn and Pest Solutions, our licensed lawn technicians can help you achieve your lawn goals and maintain them all year long.
 We serve the Memphis, TN area as well as all over North Mississippi.
 You will see our trucks and techs in Oxford, Tupelo, New Albany, Germantown, Olive Branch, Fulton, and more.
 You can contact our office 24/7 to get started with our program.